jeremyjosol/PierresTreats/README.md

 <html>
 <img src="PierresTreats/wwwroot/img/CRUD.jpg">

-> A user can see the Index and full Details of a Treat or Flavor but only the Admin Role allows access to Add, Create, Update, and Delete actions.
+> All users can see the Index and full Details of a Treat or Flavor but only a user assigned to an Admin Role is allowed access to Add, Create, Update, and Delete actions.
+Furthermore, the 'X' feature is an additional Delete button that removes a JoinEntity's relationship.

 ## Technologies Used
 * _Github_